 User Connection ID used in setting up the referenced SSL VPN tunnel.
 Directory Directory in which the connected user is defined.
-VPN client IP address IP address assigned to the client workstation to set up the SSL VPN tunnel (this address belongs to the network defined in the VPN > SSL VPN module > Network assigned to clients (TCP) or Network assigned to clients (UDP) field.
+VPN client IP address IP address assigned to the client workstation to set up the SSL VPN tunnel (this address belongs to the network defined in the VPN > SSL VPN module > Network assigned to clients (UDP) field.
 Real IP address IP address assigned to the local network of the connected client workstation.
 Received Number of bytes received by the SSL VPN server (firewall) in the tunnel in question.
 Sent Number of bytes sent by the SSL VPN server. (firewall) in the tunnel in question.